marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/scan.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SCAN, string, find subset

 .. _scan:

-.. index:: SCAN

-.. index:: string, find subset

 SCAN --- Scan a string for the presence of a set of characters
 **************************************************************